whataboutpets/minimal-mistakes/_posts/cats/2019-02-11-how-to-get-rid-of-cat-allergies.md

 Differences in allergen production are not related to the length of hair or breed of cat.

-Bottom line:
+Put another way:

-All cats produce allergens, but some cats may produce more or less than others.
+All cats produce allergens, but some cats may produce less or more than others.

 ## 18. Medication